ajohnson7458/volante/README.md

   console.log('my server is running')
 });

-// to access an instance directly, use .get() let some_module = hub.get('VolanteExpress');
-some_module.some_method();

 ```

 ### Config file format

-The config file should be a `.json` file and may have the following top level fields which affect Volante config:
+The config file should be a JSON file and may have the following top level fields which affect Volante config:

 - `name` - set the Hub name, effectively setting the name for the entire service
 - `debug` - global debug mode flag
-- `attach` - array of module npm names to attach from node_modules
+- `attach` - array of module npm module names to attach from node_modules
 - `attachLocal` - array of local modules to attach

 Additionally, the fields of any top-level object names matching a Volante spoke name will be loaded as that spoke's props.
 For example, if the config file contains: